Loan or Loan Facility Agreement

-If the payee is unsuccessful in repaying the payments, they are behind in, you will hear from your creditor through a phone call or letter demanding the payment.
-If the demands are not met, the loan can be further escalated and/or defaulted.
+If the payee is unsuccessful in repaying the payments, they will hear from your creditor through a phone call or letter demanding the payment.
+If the demands are not met, the loan recovery attempts can be further escalated and/or the loan defaulted.

 Defaulting can lead to the inability to secure a loan for years.
 If the payee is still unable to repay the debts, court action can be enforced.
 Failure to pay your repayments may result in your account being taken through the courts system in order to legally enforce payment.